jlink-blog/jlink-blog.github.io/_posts/2024-09-13-next-gen-pbt.md

 - jqwik
 ---

+> __TLDR__: The current state of PBT tooling is not the end of the road
+> and jqwik 2 could be a big step towards more powerful tooling.

-I've written about my struggle to [find funding for Jqwik 2 before](2024-08-09-jqwik-future-and-api.md).
+I've written about my struggle to [find funding for Jqwik 2](2024-08-09-jqwik-future-and-api.md) before.
-However, I have never publicly described why I think the next generation of Jqwik is worth doing at all.
+However, I have never publicly discussed why I think the next generation of Jqwik is worth doing at all.
 In short, I believe that the current choice of PBT tools is not yet where it could be.
 And I don't mean just in Java, but in general.

-The argument for Jqwik 2 has several parts:
+My argument for Jqwik 2 has several parts:

 - Jqwik's implementation has a few weaknesses that are hard to fix incrementally.
-  The most important ones:
+  The two most critical ones:
   1. The current way to generate values from random seeds has its limits.
     Using an approach similar to Python's Hypothesis will simplify the implementation of all the generators and allow for more sophisticated shrinking.